 Emotional support animals have become increasingly prevalent, but navigating the laws surrounding them can be overwhelming.
 In Georgia, there are specific regulations in place to protect both individuals with emotional support animals and the general public.

 We will also cover the requirements for obtaining an emotional support animal certification in Georgia and provide help for navigating the process.
-Whether you are a current emotional support animal owner, someone considering obtaining one, or just looking to learn more about the laws surrounding these animals, this guide will provide you with the knowledge and resources you need to navigate emotional support animal laws in Georgia confidently.
+Whether you are a current emotional support animal owner, or someone considering obtaining one.

 An Expert Analysis Of Emotional Support Animal Laws Georgia